metasong/iam-data/documents/design patterns_191.md

 What problems can the Decorator design pattern solve?

-* Responsibilities should be added to (and removed from) an object dynamically at run-time.
+* Responsibilities should be added to (and removed from) an object dynamically at run-time.(i.e. select unselect)

 * A flexible alternative to subclassing for extending functionality should be provided.

 When using subclassing, different subclasses extend a class in different ways.
 But an extension is bound to the class at compile-time and can't be changed at run-time.